CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 ```
 &nbsp;

-## Copy a directory
+## Synchronizing a directory

+One way of moving data between data Allas and computing environment is sychronization.
+The diffrerence between copying and synchronizing is that wile copying only adds new objets or files from source to the destination, synchronization can also remove data from the destination, in order to make the destination match the source.
+This feature makes synchronization very effective but also potentially very dangerous.

-Copying a directory can be done using the `rclone copy` command or the `rclone sync` command.
-Consider a folder with the following structure:
+Consider a folder _mydata_  with the following structure:

 ```
 $ ls -R mydata